 Photo Courtesy: Sunyu Kim Collected from Unsplash

 The dispute between neighbours is a very common scenario in Australia.
 One of the most common types of such dispute is related to fencing.
-If you are a home-owner, you must have some experience of fencing issues with the neighbour.
+If you are a homeowner, you must have some experience of fencing issues with the neighbour.
 Dispute with your neighbour could have a very serious effect on your everyday life.
 However, going to court to resolve such a problem is often not the best solution to the problem.
-The legal intervention is often very expensive as well as time-consuming process.
+Legal intervention is often a very expensive as well as time-consuming process.
 Moreover, it damages your relationship with your neighbour.
 If you know the laws relating to the fence, it will help you to negotiate and peacefully resolve any disagreement with your neighbour.
 If you cannot reach an agreement with your neighbour, dispute resolution will be the easiest and cheapest way to resolve it.

 1. What are your responsibilities regarding fencing?